JustWhit3/osmanip/README.md

     * `void resetStyle()`: to reset the bar style.
     * `void resetMessage()`: to reset optional message of the bar.
     * `void resetTime()`: to reset CPU time count.
-    > **NOTE**: progress bar class fully supports all the positive, negative and null *int* variables. *double* and *floats* are supported too even if they don't optimally work for the moment.
+    > **NOTE**: progress bar class fully supports all the positive, negative and null *int* variables. *double* and *floats* are supported too even if they don't optimally work for the moment, in the sense that a few precision in lost when using them into loops.
   * Getter methods:
     * `long long int getMax()`: to get max value of the bar.
     * `long long int getMin()`: to get min value of the bar.